SOP for MS in Engineering Management

 audio cassettes into a single stereo cassette, recorded in mono mode using the cassette LEFT and

-RIGHT channels as a separate channels, to be heard in sequence, not together.
+RIGHT channels as separate channels, to be heard in sequence, not together.
 To my delight, the idea

 worked and resulted in compacting two cassettes into a single mono cassette.